DreadPirateJay/larapress/readme.md

-## Laravel Bootstrap
+## LaraPress - A WordPress alternative built on Laravel 4

-Laravel v4.2.* configured for local development.